Julian22222/PRACTICE/CICD/README.md

 1. In GitHub Project page --> Go to Settings (Horizontal menu bar)
 2. click --> Actions --> Runners ( Left side menu bar)
-3. If Status --> Offline, it is not working
+3. If Status --> Offline, means the runner is not connected to GitHub
 4. IF Status -->